 This project is financed by the European Union as part of Horizon 2020’s Framework Programme for Research and Innovation, grant agreement no. 863922.

 Innovation Action included in Horizon 2020’s project plan.
-Starting in November 2019 with a duration of 42 months, the project will make use of the innovative technology of Digital Twins to develop the tools and models required to retrofit various industrial plants (ceramics, aluminium, steel, cement, and agrochemicals), to increase their decarbonisation.
+The Project has started in 2019 and will have a duration of 42 months.
+RETROFEED will use of the innovative technology of Digital Twins to develop the tools and models required to retrofit various industrial plants (ceramics, aluminium, steel, cement, and agrochemicals), to increase their decarbonisation.
 Within a large, pan-European network, Optit will be responsible for developing the instrumentation to improve decision-making.

 This project is financed by the European Union as part of Horizon 2020’s Framework Programme for Research and Innovation, grant agreement no. 869939.